Commercial property purchase case study

 - They will each need to establish a full asset Dentons SIPP

-- Their SIPPs can each borrow up to an additional £50,000 as this is within borrowing limits.
-This can be used to meet the purchase price and other associated commercial property purchase costs such as solicitor and surveyor costs, Stamp Duty Land Tax (SDLT) in England and Wales, and land and buildings transaction tax (LBTT) in Scotland, and VAT, if applicable.
+- Their SIPPs can each borrow up to an additional £50,000 being 50% of the net value of their respective SIPPs.
+This can be used to meet the purchase costs and other associated commercial property purchase costs such as solicitor and surveyor fees, stamp duty land tax (SDLT) in England and Wales, and land and buildings transaction tax (LBTT) in Scotland, and VAT, if applicable.

 The process

-- Mr & Mrs Williams complete Dentons Commercial Property Questionnaire
+- After searching for a SIPP enabling commercial property purchase, Mr & Mrs Williams contact Dentons and are asked to complete their Commercial Property Questionnaire

 - Dentons checks the details to ensure the property is acceptable and there are sufficient funds to cover the property purchase and associated expenses